sdangol/fitnation/wp-content/plugins/social-warfare/readme.txt

 *New:*

-* Updated to Facebook’s new share API
+* Updated to Facebookâ€™s new share API
-* Shortcode parameters for buttons=“” now supports spaces
+* Shortcode parameters for buttons=â€œâ€ now supports spaces
 * Better detection of content location for some themes
 * Floating buttons now ignore shortcode (to avoid wonky behavior)
 * Updated floating position settings to apply to both side and horizontal instances